 To test if you can access your buckets run aws s3api list-buckets

-. this will list your buckets in json format if you have permissions.
+.
+The command lists your buckets in JSON format if you have permission.

 AWS CLI Path